bartekmo/Fortigate_CNF_Training/docs/lab1.md

 terraform output -raw private_key >key.pem
 chmod 400 key.pem
 ```
-Access your Jumpbox
+Access to Jumpbox, so we can access test EC2s
 ```
 ssh -i ./key.pem ubuntu@<jumpbox>
 ```
 You can use this key to access all the other hosts in the labs.
-Simply copy the key and set the correct permissions.
+Simply copy the key (SCP) and set the correct permissions.

-## Deploy fortigatecnf
+## Deploy FortiGate CNF
 - Install / verify cross account setup
-- Deploy fortigatecnf and endpoints
+- Deploy FortiGate CNF and GWLB endpoints
 - Test connectivity
-- Update the "variables.tf" with GWLBe name (not ID value) and re-apply Terraform.
+- Update the "variables.tf" using GWLBe name (not the ID) and re-apply Terraform.
 - Test connectivity

 ## Things to try